hyunjushin/mcastling.github.io/NUItutorials/NUIoverview.md

 ## NUI

-NUI is a cross platform library for creating applications with rich GUI.
+NUI is a rich GUI library for creating 2D or 3D applications.
 These applications are run on a range of Tizen devices such as TV's and wearables.
 NUI is built on a multi-threaded architecture enabling realistic smooth animations.
 In addition a range of optimisation techniques are utilised to obtain low CPU and GPU usage, further increasing graphics performance.